US markets continue positive momentum to start the week

 The Dow Jones rose 0.46 per cent to post its fourth consecutive winning session.
 The S&P 500 closed 1.03 per cent higher and the Nasdaq finished 1.19 per cent higher for the day.

-Apple fell on the day bucking the magnificent trend after Warren Buffett revealed he has cut At the Berkshire Hathaway AGM, Buffett told shareholders that unless something changes dramatically, Apple will remain its largest investment, hinting that tax implications had motivated the sale.
+Apple fell on the day bucking the magnificent trend after Warren Buffett revealed he has sold shares at the Berkshire Hathaway AGM, Buffett told shareholders that unless something changes dramatically, Apple will remain its largest investment, hinting that tax implications had motivated the sale.

 Small-cap names outperformed on Monday with the small-cap focused Russell 2000 rising 1.3 per cent in afternoon trading.

 Corporates are increasingly exiting their buyback blackout periods, with a surge in buyback announcements observed, totalling over $130B in the S&P 500 last week, bringing the Q1 earnings season total to $262B.
-Of that $262B, Apple and Google make up $180B, whilst other companies have contributed significantly, with announcements totaling a solid $82B, reflecting a persistent trend where buybacks remain subdued.
+Apple and Google make up a significant portion.

 In addition, retail investors chased higher yields in April, driving significant inflows into highly leveraged US exchange traded funds amidst market volatility and uncertainty over interest rates, totalling around $5.2bn in the top 22 leveraged ETFs by the end of April, according to VandaTrack data.
 This surge contrasts with Q1 outflows from passive funds amid record S&P 500 highs, but escalating Middle East tensions and US interest rate uncertainty prompted investors to turn to leveraged ETFs for market speculation or hedging.